rxn742/Sr88-Rydberg-simulation/README.md

 ```bash
 pip install -r requirements.txt
 ```
-You will also need to have installed a c++ compiler to compile code used by cython.
-This will usually come as standard with linux distributions and OSX, but if not please install one such as
+You will also need to have installed a C++ compiler to compile code used by cython.
+This will usually come as standard with linux distributions and OSX, but if you do not have one, please install a compiler such as

 GCC 4.7+ or MS VS 2015